KelseyRMonson/Umbrella-Academy/Debugging-Cleaning/Excel_Exercise.md

 4. If you need to save your data in one of those formats, or if you need to analyze multiple tabs in R, save each tab as a separate Excel file.

 ## 💾Step 6: Save as Excel `.xlsx`
-I can't count how many times I've created a beautiful Excel with lots of conditional formatting and a bunch of tabs, only to not realize that it was still a `.csv` file or something, and saved it without realizing it, losing all my tabs and formatting.
+I can't count how many times I've created a beautiful Excel with lots of conditional formatting and many tabs, only to forget that it was still a `.csv` file or something, and saved it without realizing it, losing all my tabs and formatting.

 This has become a bigger issue now that Microsoft Office makes file extensions more difficult to see.
 (You used to be able to check the file extension at the top of your Excel window, but now it just shows the file name.)

 The safest thing to do is to save your file as an Excel `.xlsx` file as soon as you've imported it.

-Do I always remember to do this?
-No. Should I?
-Yes.

 Save your workbook, using **💾 Save As**, now.
 To differentiate it from our raw data, which we should never overwrite, save it with a name like `clean_star_wars.xlsx`.

 ## 🔀Step 7: Transposing your Data
 Sometimes you need to transpose your data so the columns are rows and the rows are columns.

-To illustrate this, I've saved another dataset, [star_wars_homeworlds.xlsx](data/star_wars_homeworlds.xlsx).
+To illustrate this, I've created another dataset, [star_wars_homeworlds.xlsx](data/star_wars_homeworlds.xlsx).

 ### 7.1 Download `star_wars_homeworlds.xlsx`